brettz9/webappfind/README.md

         1. At the root of the filetypes.json JSON object can be a property "fileMatches" which is an array of two-value arrays.
 The first item in these inner arrays must be a regular expression expressed as a string to indicate which files will be matched and the second value to indicate the type to be assigned to the match.
 The first inner array containing a match will be the one used to designate the type name (which must be lower-case ASCII letters only).
 1. Once a file type is known as per above...
     1. a protocol may be checked for the detected type as follows:
-        1. The protocol to find the type will begin with "web+local"
+        1. The protocol to find the type will begin with "web+local" (only existing [whitelisted protocols or "web+" ones are allowed](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))
         1. The protocol must then be followed by the (lower-case) method (currently "view", "binaryview", or "edit")
-        1. The protocol must then be concluded by the file type as per above (i.e., the file extension like "js" or filetypes.json designated (lower case ASCII) type name).
+        1. The protocol must then be concluded by the file type as per above (i.e., the file extension like "js" or filetypes.json designated type name (which [must be lower case ASCII](http://www.whatwg.org/specs/web-apps/current-work/multipage/timers.html#dom-navigator-registerprotocolhandler))).
         1. If the protocol is found to be registered, it will be visited and these steps will end.
 Otherwise, continue with the following steps.
     1. If the filetypes.json file contains a top-level "defaultHandlers" property object, this object will be checked against the type name and if a subobject for this type is found:
         1. that object will be checked to see whether the "register" mode is present, and if yes, the user would be forwarded to it (to allow a site the ability to register itself as a handler) and these steps would stop.
 Otherwise, continue.